rosemash/luape/README.md

 # How does it work?

 You will have 2 files: `fuser.exe` and `luastub.bin`. `luastub.bin` is a simple Windows executable with the Lua runtime statically linked to it.
-It looks for a string in memory and tries to execute it as a Lua script.
-Said string actually resides in a PE section called .lua, which is empty and has a size of 0 unless the stub is modified.
-That modification is done by `fuser.exe`, which takes 3 arguments: the stub file, a Lua script, and the output filename.
-The fuser will make a copy of `luastub.bin` with the Lua script embedded, which should then be able to run without external dependencies.
-In fact, `fuser.exe` itself is nothing more than a Lua script appended to the stub.
+It looks for Lua bytecode in memory and tries to run it.
+Said bytecode actually resides in a PE section called .lua, which is empty and has a size of 0 by default.
+The bytecode is patched into the .lua section by `fuser.exe`, which takes 3 arguments: the stub file, a Lua script, and the output filename.
+The fuser will compile the script, then make a copy of `luastub.bin` with the bytecode embedded, which should then be able to run without external dependencies.
+In fact, `fuser.exe` itself is nothing more than a Lua script compiled and embedded to the stub.

 # How do I use it?